Sengkang Bus Interchange

-Sengkang Bus Interchange is a bus interchange located on the ground level of Compass Heights condominium in the town centre of Sengkang New Town, Singapore.
-Located next to Sengkang MRT/LRT station, it is the second bus interchange in Singapore to be air conditioned.
-It was opened on 18 January 2003.
+Sengkang Bus Interchange is an air-conditioned bus interchange located at Sengkang Town Centre, serving residential areas around Sengkang.
+It is the second air-conditioned bus interchange in Singapore, integrated within the Sengkang MRT/LRT station building, Compass One shopping mall and Compass Heights condominium.
+Nearby public amenities include the Sengkang Community Hub and Kopitiam Square.

 History

-Old bus interchange
+Old Sengkang bus interchange

 The bus interchange was opened on 12 June 1998 as a terminal.
 At that time, developments around the area in Sengkang New Town were still actively in progress.
 On 28 April 2001, the temporary bus interchange was located across the road of Sengkang Square.
 To date, only the main shelter of the old bus interchange remains, connecting Sengkang Square to nearby HDB estates along Compassvale Road.

 Relocation

 On 18 January 2003, which was the day Sengkang LRT East Loop opened, Sengkang Bus Interchange was moved to Compass One (formerly known as Compass Point), and integrated with the other transport networks like the Sengkang MRT, Sengkang LRT line and station, all housed under one complex.
 It is notably the second bus interchange in Singapore to be air-conditioned, after Toa Payoh Bus Interchange.